Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/store_and_forward_broadcast.md

 title: "Broadcasting on a store and forward site"
 linkTitle: "Store and forward broadcasts"
 weight: 270
---- This section describes how to use a partner broadcasting list with store and forward.
+---This section describes how to use a partner broadcasting list with store and forward.

 To broadcast a file from a store and forward site: